-Mexico not only became heavily reliant on gas imports, but also highly dependent on U.S cross-border pipelines.
-In 2017, 86.4% of the total natural gas imports (42.1 billion cubic meters) were done through pipelines coming from Texas, California, and Arizona, being Texas the major Mexican supplier.
+Mexico not only became heavily reliant on gas imports but also highly dependent on U.S cross-border pipelines.
+In 2017, 86.4% of the total natural gas imports (42.1 billion cubic meters) were done through pipelines coming from Texas, California, and Arizona, with Texas being the major supplier.
 Texas natural gas accounts for just over 60% of total pipeline imports.

-These increasing imports have been followed by a rapid cross-border pipeline expansions.
-Most of the infrastructure occurred during the Mexico’s Infrastructure Expansion and Five-Year Plan.
+These increasing imports have been followed by rapid cross-border pipeline expansions.
+Most of the infrastructure occurred during Mexico’s Infrastructure Expansion and Five-Year Plan.

-Since 2012, eight new cross-border pipelines were commissioned increasing in gas flow capacity from 2.75 billion cubic feet per day (Bcm/d) to more than 11 Bcf/d up to the end of 2018.
+Since 2012, eight new cross-border pipelines were commissioned increasing the gas flow capacity from 2.75 billion cubic feet per day (Bcm/d) to more than 11 Bcf/d up to the end of 2018.
 Net Midstream (Next Era), the consortium Energy Transfer – Carso Energy, and Spectra Energy have been the key players in all these developments.
-Since 2012, they have been awarded with contracts to increased cross-border capacity.
-Accounting all pipelines commissioned in this period, each one has increased cross-border capacity by 2.1, 2.5, and 2.6 Bcm/d in respectively.
+Since 2012, they have been awarded contracts to increase cross-border capacity.
+Accounting for all pipelines commissioned in this period, each one has increased cross-border capacity by 2.1, 2.5, and 2.6 Bcm/d respectively.
 Other major expansions have also taken place across Mexico.

 Since 2012, 4,639 km of natural gas pipelines have been added to the 15,986 km national grid.
 An additional 2,882 km are under construction, with TransCanada and IEnova being the main developers.
 Since 2012, Transcanada and IEnova have installed almost 3,000 km of combined pipeline infrastructure.

-We expect an additional 3,000 km of pipeline to come on-line over the next five years to supply the central and south regions of Mexico.
+We expect an additional 3,000 km of pipeline to come online over the next five years to supply the central and southern regions of Mexico.
 (Next Era Energy Resources has always been one of our highest conviction recommendations to US investors looking for exposure to infrastructure in Mexico.
 We also recommend Sempra Energy because of its ownership interest in IEnova.)

 What are the Lurking Risks?

 Although natural gas imports from the U.S. have alleviated oil dependency and lowered electricity prices, it’s made Mexico vulnerable to supply risks from the U.S. which can hinder economic growth.
-In late-2018, gas supplies for several industries, even power plants, was limited and other sectors were told to reduce consumption.
+In late 2018, gas supplies for several industries, even power plants, were limited and other sectors were told to reduce consumption.

-We believe the shortage was caused mainly by delays in Texas cross-borders pipelines and operational issues in some of the processing centers according to local sources.
-We think that this heavy reliance on Texas gas may lead to more shortages that could affect supply chains, increase electricity prices in the short-run, and slow economic growth.
+We believe the shortage was caused mainly by delays in Texas cross-border pipelines and operational issues in some of the processing centers according to local sources.
+We think that this heavy reliance on Texas gas may lead to more shortages that could affect supply chains, increase electricity prices in the short run, and slow economic growth.

 According to our analysis, a 10% of shortage in natural gas supply could reduce manufacturing production by .5% percent.
 The Central Bank of Mexico also lowered growth forecasts and cited potential gas shortages as one of the factors.